jaso-public/cs764-sorter/README.md

 #### Step 2: Run make verify
 This will compile all the necessary classes needed to run this verify function.
 #### Step 3: Run ./verify
 If you would like to add customizations to this program, such as defining the record size, include all the necessary flags and values.
-Ex: ./verify -s 120
+Ex: ./verify -s 120 will run the program with records of size 120 bytes.

 # Classes
 ## Witness